Validation

 Validators

 A validator consists of a validator name, and a set of validator attributes.
+Each validator must have at least one attribute.

 In addition to the rule-specific attributes described below, each validator may contain a validation message assigned to a message attribute.
 The validation message will be recorded during the call to ServerSideValidator::validate in the event that the field fails the validation rule.
 This can be a simple text message, or you may reference a translatable string key using the & prefix.

 Example: